Vectren Energy Delivery of Ohio's Standard Choice Offer

 Are current choice customers affected by the auction?

 Choice customers who are currently enrolled with an alternative supplier will not be affected; their contracts will remain the same.
-If a choice customer’s contract expires or their supplier goes out of business, and the customer does not choose a new supplier, the customer will be assigned to a supplier at that supplier’s Monthly Variable Rate or may choose to be put on the SCO.
-Customers interested in choosing a competitive supplier can compare rate offers using the PUCO’s Apples to Apples comparison charts available at www.PUCO.ohio.gov.
+If a choice customer’s contract expires or their supplier goes out of business, and the customer does not choose a new supplier, the customer will be assigned to a supplier at that supplier’s monthly variable rate or may choose to be put on the SCO.
+Customers interested in choosing a competitive supplier can compare rate offers at www.energychoice.ohio.gov.

 Do the supply auctions affect natural gas distribution rates?